Grief Support for Children, Teens and Families

 In June, July and August, half days of youth peer grief support at Gerard’s House, followed by a dinner for the whole family.
 New and returning children are welcome.
 Call 505-424-1800 for details.

 Parenting in Grief

 At Gerard’s House we are sensitive to the multiple difficulties that parents and caregivers experience when they are grieving the death of someone dear.
-For this reason, we offer parenting-in-grief support groups that run concurrently with our peer grief support groups for children.
+For this reason, we offer grief support groups for parents that run concurrently with our peer grief support groups for children.
 Participation is optional.
 Groups are offered on demand for parents and caregivers with children enrolled in peer groups.

 Call 505-424-1800 to learn more or ask for information when you come for your family orientation.